fixie/fixie/src/Fixie.VisualStudio.TestAdapter/README.md

 will be reported in the Tests Output window upon upgrading.
 6. If you're having problems discovering or running tests, you may need to reset Visual Studio's cache of runner assemblies.
-Shut down all instances of Visual Studio, delete the folder %TEMP%\VisualStudioTestExplorerExtensions, and be sure that your project is only linked against a single version of Fixie.
+Shut down all instances of Visual Studio, delete the folder `%TEMP%\VisualStudioTestExplorerExtensions`, and be sure that your project is only linked against a single version of Fixie.

 ## Fixie's Compromises